History, tourist information, and nearby accommodation

 The chapel was made redundant in the 1970s, but was rescued from decay by the East Midlands Baptist Association, and passed into the care of the National Trust in 2000.

 Monksthorpe Chapel is a simple rectangular building with high gable ends, built of red brick.
-The original thatched roof was replaced by pantiles in 1847, when the interior was refurnished.
+The original thatched roof was replaced by pantiles in 1847 when the interior was refurbished.